What is Jamstack? – A Guide For Non-technical Leaders

 Let’s list some of the most important pros and cons of using it.

-Three main reasons to choose Jamstack
+Three main benefits of Jamstack

 User Experience